 The Baycrest Centre Foundation [the "Foundation"] is incorporated under the laws of Ontario as a corporation without share capital.
 The Foundation is a public foundation registered under the Income Tax Act (Canada) and, accordingly, is exempt from income taxes.
-The purpose of the Foundation is to raise and provide funds to the Baycrest Centre for Geriatric Care [the "Centre"].
-The Centre is recognized as a global leader in innovative care delivery and cutting-edge cognitive neuroscience.
-The Centre has the ability to elect the majority of the Foundation's directors.
+The purpose of the Foundation is to raise and provide funds to the Baycrest Seniors Care group of companies ["BSC"].
+BSC is recognized as a global leader in innovative care delivery and cutting-edge cognitive neuroscience.
+BSC has the ability to elect the majority of the Foundation's directors.